spine/spine/site/site.md

 ##Patterns

-So, we've covered all the main options available in controllers, so let's have a look at some typical use cases.
+We've covered all the main options available in controllers, so let's have a look at some typical use cases.

 The render pattern is a really useful way of binding models and views together.
 When the controller is instantiated, it adds an event listener to the relevant model, invoking a callback when the model is refreshed or changed.
 The callback will update `el`, usually by replacing its contents with a rendered template.